 Understand priorities for scheduling: Prepare action plans and guidance on how to prioritize and reschedule testing sequences and unblock test scripts in order to keep testing on track.

-- Stakeholders and UAT Teams must agree to prioritization for scheduling and sequencing of testing.
+- Stakeholders and acceptance test Teams must agree to prioritization for scheduling and sequencing of testing.

 - Put in place a triage process to prioritize the assessment of defects blocking Testing progress and to quickly assess the extent of the impact on other testing scenarios